AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 Sharing Proof Results Via a Memcached Server
 --------------------------------------------

-|GNATprove| can cache and share results between distinct runs of the tool,
+|GNATprove| can cache and share results between distinct runs of the tool.
+This
-even across several computers, via a Memcached server.
-To use this feature, you need to setup a memcached server (see https://memcached.org/) on your network or on your local machine.
-Then, if you add the option ``--memcached-server=hostname:portnumber`` to your invocation of gnatprove (or use the ``Switches`` Attribute of the ``Prove`` Package of your project file), then caching will be used, and speedups should be observed in many cases.
+feature can be enabled using the ``--memcached-server`` switch.
+This switch accepts two arguments separated by a colon, and there are two different forms:

+  * The switch is of the form ``--memcached-server=file:<directory>,``, that is, the part before the colon is the string ``file``, and the part after it is a directory that exists.
+  * The switch is of the form ``--memcached-server=<hostname>:<portnumber>``, with the hostname being different from "file".

+If the switch is of the first form, |GNATprove| uses the specified directory to store results between runs of the tool.
+Note that this directory will tend to grow over time and should be deleted and recreated from time to time.

+If the switch is of the second form, |GNATprove| will attempt to connect to a Memcached server (see https://memcached.org/) located at the specified hostname and port, to cache intermediate results between runs.

+In both cases, significant speedups can be observed after the cache is filled with an initial |GNATprove| run.

 .. index:: assumptions
            --assumptions